flowck/firmino.work/src/posts/getting-linux-s-distribution-name.md

 BUG_REPORT_URL="https://bugs.debian.org/"
 ```

-Linux uses the file metioned in the command above to store information about the operating system.
+Linux uses the file mentioned in the command above to store information about the operating system.
 An alternative file that can be used to get the same information is: `/usr/lib/os-release`.

 ## Further reading: